AI in retail: 9 questions answered by our in-house expertsBy Tom Summerfield on July 22, 2020

 Tom: For multi-channel retailers specifically, it’s almost like the traditional P&L method is not fit for purpose in terms of keeping stores and websites separate, which still exists in most businesses.
 I think if you were starting from scratch today, you would not have that.
 In terms of delivering regional marketing, I have been talking about the idea of trading in zones, where you have channelless zones that allow you to focus on areas of particular interest.
 Maybe you have specific stores, products or brands that exist within your network and have an appetite towards them.

-Something we’ve done at Peak is we ingest multiple data sources into one place, which allows a visibility for localized digital marketing campaigns (although the actions can be physical), which comes back to the Peak AI System where all your data is interconnected, allowing for better visibility, agility, decision making and the actionable outcomes that come from it.
+Something we’ve done at Peak is we ingest multiple data sources into one place, which allows a visibility for localized digital marketing campaigns (although the actions can be physical), which comes back to CODI where all your data is interconnected, allowing for better visibility, agility, decision making and the actionable outcomes that come from it.
 I would say, on the town center example, whilst it is a micro-topic, we should be moving towards this more channelless vision and aggregation of data where we run the machine learning models across to help you make those marketing moves appropriately.

 Merchandising is a great fit for AI but we are struggling to get it going.
 Do you have any thoughts on this?

 Tom: What we’re seeing in merchandising is that, culturally, it can be a challenge to embed an AI system because merchandisers are probably already hamstrung by poor systems (generally speaking) and siloed data and so on.
 Whereas, it’s actually one of the most significantly valuable areas of opportunity, certainly in the work we’ve been able to do with people.
 There are opportunities around allocation of stock, markdown optimization, rebuying, buying, range planning; all disciplines that involve merchandising both multi-channel and pure play retailers.
 There is so much opportunity.
 Most of this is the common sense that the merchandisers already want to implement, but they don’t have the technical systems to implement these changes and outcomes.
 We currently have exciting things happening within merchandising for those traders and planners.
-It is super, super valuable and probably my favorite area – even though I’ve done a lot with Customer AI, Demand AI is just as interesting and really cool.
+It is super, super valuable and probably my favorite area – even though I’ve done a lot with Customer Intelligence, Demand Intelligence is just as interesting and really cool.

 How robust have Peak’s AI models been during COVID-19?
 Did businesses working with Peak deploy their AI model and expect it to be totally hands off and fine without intervention?